 The language school in Brighton lies in the heart of the town, opposite the world-famous Royal Pavilion – built between 1815 and 1822 by George IV, Prince of Wales, as his comfortable summer residence.
-The ancestor of Prince Charles selected Brighton due to its beautiful beaches and its privileged location on the coast of the English Channel in the south of England.
+The ancestor of Prince William selected Brighton due to its beautiful beaches and its privileged location on the coast of the English Channel in the south of England.
 These beaches are just a few minutes’ walk from the school.
 Once a mundane seaside resort, Brighton is today a trendy place that many young people choose for their language holiday and which the rich and famous have designated their favourite destination, thanks to the great clubs, restaurants and designer hotels.
 Brighton is cool, cosmopolitan, lively and – yes – known for its good food!

 At the language school in Brighton, you will learn correct British English in bright, modern, spacious classrooms.
-There is a learning centre with a library and media library, a computer room with WLAN and a comfortable student lounge.
+There is a learning centre with a library and media library, a computer room with Wifi and a comfortable student lounge.
 The school is not only ideally located, it is also very well connected: most bus routes stop directly in front of the school and the railway station is just a 10-minute walk away.
 A programme of events, which changes each week, invites you to discover the highlights of the area together with your fellow students during your stay: the Royal Pavilion, Brighton Pier, Marina Village and the beach, the Lanes, the famous Royal and Komedia theatres, and the Sussex Downs.

 - Computer room